arunmalik1/Tanzanian-Water-Well-Classification/README.md

 Water_quality and quality_group are also very similar.
 I chose quality_group

-Source, source_type and source_class are closely realted.
-I chose source because it has less unknowns.
+Source, source_type and source_class are closely related.
+I chose source because it has fewer unknowns.

 Payment and payment_type are identical.